A. How do i know im not eating enough calories from fruit?

 14. You start to want to take fancy herbs and experiement with other diets.

-15. Your actually eating cooked food and reading this.
+15. Your actually eating pizza and reading this.

 16. Youve got some Fred Bisci Enzymes in your pocket and your ready to try the 'all raw but 20% cooked rule'